-Sioux City, Iowa is a mid-sized city with a population of 82,666 people.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (84% White).
-Given that fact, Sioux City could be considered less diverse than other cities.
+Located in the state of Iowa, Sioux City is a medium-sized city with a population of 82,666 inhabitants.
+If we look at the most recent Census, Sioux City is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 Not a fan of sitting in traffic?
 One big advantage of living in Sioux City is the reasonable commute times to work.
 With an average one way commute time of 17 minutes, getting to work is faster than the national average of 26 minutes.

-Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Sioux City.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Sioux City.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Sioux City are affordable.
 The median home price for Sioux City homes is $98,700, which is 25.7% lower than the Iowa average.
 If we take a closer look at the affordability of homes in Sioux City, we’ll see that the home price to income ratio is 2.1, which is 12.5% lower than the Iowa average.
-Purchasing your new home can come with many financial benefits, some of which are more lucrative than others.
-Perhaps the most notable benefit could be the appreciation of your new home.
-Home appreciation rates are a good way to generate tax-free equity on a long term basis.
-The year over year appreciation rates in Sioux City were 7.3%, and the 5 year appreciation rates came in at 4.2%.

 |Average one way commute||17min||19min||26min|

 |Workers who bicycle||0.2%||0.5%||0.6%|